Bucky24/database/README.md

 ## Connection

-Supports JSON file, MySQL, and Postgres connections.
+Supports JSON file, MySQL, Postgres, and in memory connections.
 While you can create a Connection directly, it's recommended to call one of the helper methods.

 ### Connection.fileConnection